tomrndom/osf-website/site/projects/hosting/index.md

     <div class="columns">
       <div class="column">
         <h3 class="fix-h3">A Customized Approach</h3>
         <p class="fix-h5">At OSF we value project individuality and collaboration.
 The quality of each project is our main focus, not the overall quantity of projects we host.
 There is no template or a one-size-fits-all model for the way we engage and support open source projects.
 Each project is unique and each community has specific needs.
 We welcome every project with personalized support and attention to detail.
-Our team is genuinely cheerful, helpful, knowledgeable and passionate about helping communities grow and thrive.
+Our team is genuinely welcoming, helpful, knowledgeable and passionate about helping communities grow and thrive.
 We do not sit on the sidelines; we actively participate in each and every community that we serve</p>
         <p class="fix-h5">
-          Our model provides the support system and collaborative environment so that communities are able to focus their attention on the important work of building software that works in real life and solves tough problems for end users around the globe.
+          Our model provides the support system and collaborative environment where communities are able to focus their attention on the important work of building and operating software that solves real problems around the globe.
         </p>
       </div>
       <div class="column">